reimagined/resolve/docs/tutorial.md

 http://127.0.0.1:3000/api/commands
 ```

 You can use any REST client or **curl** to do this.
-For example, use the following inputs to create a shopping list:
+For example, use the following console input to create a shopping list:

 ```sh
 curl -i http://localhost:3000/api/commands/ \